How To Do The Fire Hydrant Exercise

 It also engages the adductor muscles of the inner thighs.

-Fire Hydrant will help develop hip mobility and flexibility which become a problem for those who have grown older or have adopted the sedentary lifestyle.
+Fire Hydrant will help develop hip mobility and flexibility which become a problem for those who are older or have a sedentary lifestyle.

 This exercise can be used as a warm up to prime the hips and lower abdominals before training legs or back.